Household recycling centres

 Find your nearest shop ator sites

 We can compost all the garden waste that residents bring.
 Anything from grass cuttings, hedge trimmings, small branches and other compostable garden waste.
 In fact, over 25% of the waste that comes to the sites is compostable garden waste.
-All of which we send to open windrow compost facilities in Buckinghamshire and Hampshire to be turned into compost.
+All of which we send to open windrow compost facilities to be turned into compost.

 It's amazing what you can recycle at the moment and our sites have lots of separate containers on site to make recycling even easier.
 Whether it's paper, hairdryers, shoes or even fluorescent tubes, we can recycle them all.
 By recycling so much we can keep the cost of running the sites as small as possible and it's much better for the wider environment to keep using things over and over again.